kaiwye/PersonalWebsite/README.md

 Hello!

-This is my personal website where you can learn more about!
+This is my personal website where you can learn more about me!